aguinet/sha256_literal/README.rst

     static constexpr auto H1 = sha256::compute({'A','B'});

-This can be used for instance to compare user-provided passwords to a hard-coded one in a binary (althought this is not recommanded to do so directly, passwords should always be salted when hashed!):
+This can be used for instance to compare user-provided passwords to a hard-coded one in a binary (although this is not recommended to do so directly, passwords should always be salted when hashed!):

 .. code:: cpp